 The functional principle of recuperative heat recovery is mainly used in the central ventilation systems.
 The central system works via a single device that is connected to the entire house by a pipe system.
 The house is divided into supply and exhaust air rooms.
 Living and sleeping areas usually belong to the supply air rooms.
 Exhaust air rooms are the rooms in which moisture peaks can occur more frequently, such as the kitchen and bathroom.

-Used air is sucked in via the extract air space, reaches the plate heat exchanger of the central device via the pipe system and is then released to the outside as so-called “exhaust air”.
+Used air is sucked in via the exhaust air space, reaches the plate heat exchanger of the central device via the pipe system and is then released to the outside as so-called “exhaust air”.
 At the same time, fresh outside air is sucked in, gets back into the supply air pipes via the recuperator of the central system and is then transferred to the corresponding rooms.
 With the central system, a heat recovery rate of 70% to over 90% is possible.

-In winter, an upstream heating register can ensure that the thin aluminum or plastic plates in the heat exchanger are protected from frost even at low temperatures.
+An upstream heating register can ensure that the thin aluminum or plastic plates in the heat exchanger are protected from frost even at low temperatures.
 This is operated with increased energy consumption, which can significantly increase the operating costs compared to decentralized ventilation systems.
 In summer, however, a summer bypass is often used to completely bypass the heat exchanger in the device.

 The additional energy requirement of the preheater can be avoided with an upstream geothermal heat exchanger.
 However, the installation is associated with high effort and costs and is also only suitable for large properties.